Key Takeaways

 What is Cursor?

 Cursor is an AI-first code editor built as a fork of VS Code.
-Unlike AI coding assistants that bolt onto existing editors, Cursor reimagines the development experience with AI at its core.
-Its standout feature, Composer, enables multi-file editing through natural language conversation.
+Unlike AI coding assistants that bolt onto existing editors, Cursor reworks the development experience around chat, repo context, and agentic editing.
+Its standout capability is multi-file change orchestration through natural-language prompts.

 This guide covers everything you need to become productive with Cursor, from basic setup to advanced techniques used by power users.